COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Jun" >}}

+* Glad to announce that one project proposal (EASY-CROSS) is granted by [MSCA Staff Exchange 2022](https://marie-sklodowska-curie-actions.ec.europa.eu/calls/msca-staff-exchanges-2022).
+This project is about secure and modular boarder control supported by handheld biometric scanning devices.
+Look forward to seeing interesting collaborations coming out of this project.
+Congratulations to our colleagues. <i class='fa fa-calendar' style='font-size:19px'></i> June 1

 * We have three papers accepted to [IEEE SMC 2023](https://ieeesmc2023.org/).
 Congratulations to Renzhi, Shasha and Tian!
 Well done! <i class='fa fa-calendar' style='font-size:19px'></i> June 1

 {{< /tab >}}